Gender paradox (sociolinguistics): Network theory view

 Gendered patterns of speech can also be explained by social network theory, which suggests that speech differences are accounted for by the differences between the social networks of men and women.
-Men tend to have denser, more local social networks, which are more conservative and resistant to change, resulting in higher usage of non-standard local variants.
-On the other hand, women tend to have more open, less locally-constrained networks, which are more likely to use standard variants and have access to innovative forms due to weak ties to other speech communities.
-Of course, if these differences are cross-cultural, it would also suggest that biological differences are at play.
+Men tend to have denser and more local social networks, which are more conservative and resistant to change and result in higher usage of non-standard local variants.
+On the other hand, women tend to have more open and less local networks, which are more likely to use standard variants and have access to innovative forms because of weak ties to other speech communities.
+Of course, if the differences are cross-cultural, that would also suggest that biological differences are at play.

 Complications

 In addition to the difficulties that arise in reconciling the gender paradox itself, other complications have emerged in the methodology and interpretations that led to its discovery.

 Ethnocentric data

-Though evidence of the paradox is widespread in sociolinguistic variation studies that use either sex or gender as a variable, findings that support the principles are not universal.
-Most data in support of the gender paradox come from studies of Indo-European languages in Europe or North America, but studies done in Asian, African and Middle Eastern countries often show contradictory patterns.
-For example, male speakers use the prestigious classical variety of Arabic far more than women, even though women lead in the use of locally "prestigious" standard variants.
-Male speakers of Malagasy also lead in the use of their ideal speech style, characterized by non-confrontational indirectness, whereas the women are "norm-breakers" and use the stigmatized, direct style associated with negative information.
-These counterexamples suggest that the gender paradox could be limited to western cultures or languages.
+Evidence of the paradox is widespread in sociolinguistic variation studies that use either sex or gender as a variable, but findings that support the principles are not universal.
+Most data in support of the gender paradox come from studies of Indo-European languages in Europe or North America, but studies done in Asia, Africa, and the Middle East countries often show contradictory patterns.
+For example, male speakers use the prestigious classical variety of Arabic far more than women even though women lead in the use of locally-prestigious standard variants.
+Men speaking Malagasy also lead in the use of their ideal speech style, which is characterized by non-confrontational indirectness, but the women are norm-breakers and use the stigmatized direct style that is associated with negative information.
+Those counterexamples suggest that the gender paradox could be limited to Western cultures or languages.